Decoding Putin’s ‘obsessive ideas’ in the Tucker Carlson interview

 But to Ukrainians, Putin’s interpretation of events is a sobering and threatening reminder that the Kremlin denies Ukraine’s very right to exist.

-“Because all of these anecdotes about Prince Vladimir and Rurik have to tell all sceptics just one thing – this man has obsessive ideas,” said Maria Kucherenko, an analyst with the Ukrainian Institute of the Future, a think tank in Kyiv.
+“Because all of these anecdotes about Prince Vladimir and Rurik have to tell all sceptics just one thing – this man has obsessive ideas,” said Maria Kucherenko, from Come Back Alive, a Kyiv-based charity.

 “And he won’t stop at anything to make them real,” she told Al Jazeera.